This post contains gifted items

 Changed up my photography and editing style: I’ve always hated taking blog photos and you’ll have noticed within the last half of year, my blog has used primarily stock photos.
 And whilst a lot of my content suffices with stock photos, when it comes to product shots and things, I’ve finally found a photography and editing style that I adore.
 And it’s so different to what I’d usually do.
 See an example of that here!

 Created a blogging course to release soon: And finally, I’ve only gone and created a blogging course!
 This is something that’s been on my mind for literally years but I never had the guts to even start.
 But this year, I did.
-And it’s complete and ready to go.
-It’s not released just yet but if you’re interested in finding out more, check out this page!
+And it’s complete and ready to go!
+If you want to find out more, check out this page!

 How have you stepped out of your comfort zone this year?

 * This post contains gifted items.
 All thoughts and opinions are my own.

 […] when you’re not motivated to do anything, I can be because you’re bored and need to step outside of your comfort zone and do something new – something that will bring some […]